Eagl-e-ye/Pixel-Play-25-Challenge-Indranil/README.md

 This project focuses on classifying animal images into 50 distinct classes using ResNet101, a deep convolutional neural network renowned for its robust feature extraction capabilities.
 The goal was to achieve high accuracy while minimizing computational costs by using pretrained weights and employing advanced training strategies such as freezing and unfreezing of some layers.

 The design of this project was done with care so that it runs optimally and is computationally efficient.
 Here is a detailed breakdown of the most important aspects of the code and their functions:
+1. Importing necessary modules
-1. Data Loading and Preprocessing:
+2. Data Loading and Preprocessing:
 * Custom Dataset Creation: Images were loaded into a custom dataset that returned data in NumPy format.
 This dataset allowed for random access during every epoch and was loaded in batches of size 16.
 * Data Splitting: 15% of the data was kept for evaluation and the rest was used for training.
 Test data has been processed independently with randomised transformations.
 * Image Transformations:
   - Random cropping at between 70%-100% then resized to 300x300.
   - Random horizontal flipping plus rotation at between ±30 degrees for enhanced generalization.
   - Pixel values normalized with mean [0.485, 0.456, 0.406] and standard deviation [0.229, 0.224, 0.225].
-2. Model Development:
+3. Model Development:
 * Architecture:
   - Choosen ResNet 101 was the reason of its advanced residual connections which mitigate the problem of vanishing gradients in deep networks.
   - Resnet comprised preliminary convolutional and max pooling layers, deep residual layers, and a fully connected layer for final classification.
 * Pre-trained Weights: Used ImageNet-pre-trained weights and let the network use the previously gained knowledge for feature extraction.
-3. Training Strategy:
+4. Training Strategy:
 * Loss Function: Cross-entropy loss was considered to evaluate the task accuracy.
 * Optimizer: SGD used for weight updates
 * Learning Rate Scheduler: